No. 3 Washington rallies to beat No. 5 Oregon 34-31 and secure playoff spot

 Washington (13-0) was the last Pac-12 team to make the CFP — in the 2016 season.

 The Huskies, who were 9 1/2-point underdogs, scored two touchdowns in the fourth quarter to take a 34-24 lead.
-Oregon (11-2) scored a late touchdown for the final score, but failed to recover the onside kick, ending the Ducks' six-game winning streak.
+Oregon (11-2) scored a late touchdown for the final score, but failed to recover the onside kick that all but ended its chances.

+“That one hurts,” Ducks coach Dan Lanning said.
+“In a four-quarter fight, you can’t start out slow against a really good team.”

 Oregon’s Bo Nix, the favorite entering the game to win the Heisman Trophy according to FanDuel Sportsbook, passed for 239 yards and three touchdowns and rushed for 69 yards.

+“It’s a lot of emotions, a lot going on that maybe you wish you could change,” Nix said.
+“That’s what is the good and bad about any kind of competition is there has to be a loser.
+As bad as it feels, that’s why you play the game.”

-If it was indeed the final title game for the conference, it was quite a way to go as Oregon and Washington again played a high-scoring game with big plays throughout.
-The Huskies won their regular-season meeting 36-33 in Seattle.
+If it was indeed the final title game for the conference, it was quite a way to go out as Oregon and Washington again played a high-scoring game with big plays throughout.
+The Huskies won the regular-season meeting, 36-33 in Seattle in October.

 Washington took a 20-3 lead before the Ducks scored a touchdown with nine seconds left to get to within 10 points.